rpecuch/note-taker/README.md

   ## Description

 The purpose of this project was to implement Express concepts to create an application that connects front-end and back-end.
 This application allows the user to write and save notes, allowing them to keep track of tasks that need to be completed.
 While building this project, I became comfortable using Express to handle GET, POST, and DELETE requests.

-Add a bit more
+I learned how to implement proper communication between the front and back ends.

   ## Installation